webgptorg/promptbook/README.md

 When you have a simple, single prompt for ChatGPT, GPT-4, Anthropic Claude, Google Gemini, Llama 2, or whatever, it doesn't matter how it is integrated.
 Whether it's the direct calling of a REST API, using the SDK, hardcoding the prompt in the source code, or importing a text file, the process remains the same.

-If you need something more advanced or want to extend the capabilities of LLMs, you generally have three ways to proceed:
+But often you will struggle with the limitations of the LLMs like hallucinations, off-topic responses, low-quality outputs, language drift, word repetition repetition repetition or missuse, missing context or just weird responses.
+When this happen, you generally have three ways to proceed:

 1. **Fine-tune** the model to your specifications or even train your own.
 2. **Prompt-engineer** the prompt to the best shape you can achieve.